KingErick-code/GTAIV-ExternalCheatMenu/README.md

 - **External Tool**: No need to modify the game files; the menu interacts with the game through external methods, keeping the original files intact.
 - **User-Friendly Interface**: The cheat menu provides an easy-to-use graphical interface (GUI) for interacting with various game cheats and settings.
 - **Real-time Activation**: Activate cheats in real-time, without the need to restart the game or apply patches.
-- **Support for GTA IV**: Designed specifically for *Grand Theft Auto IV*, the tool enhances the player’s experience with additional game options.
+- **Support for GTA IV**: Designed specifically for *Grand Theft Auto IV*, the tool enhances the playerâ€™s experience with additional game options.

 ### Installation
 1. Download the latest release from the repository.